Savvythelegend/PGDocs/docs/connection_pooling.md

 `RESUME` command in PgBouncer, reopening the taps toward the PostgreSQL service defined in the `Pooler` resource.

-!!!
-Seealso "PAUSE"
+:::info ""
 For more information, see
     [`PAUSE` in the PgBouncer documentation](https://www.pgbouncer.org/usage.html#pause-db).

-!!!
-Important
+:::important
-    In future versions, the switchover operation will be fully integrated with the PgBouncer pooler and take advantage of the `PAUSE`/`RESUME` features to reduce the perceived downtime by client applications.
+In future versions, the switchover operation will be fully integrated
+    with the PgBouncer pooler and take advantage of the `PAUSE`/`RESUME` features to reduce the perceived downtime by client applications.
     Currently, you can achieve the same results by setting the `paused`